 As the value of real estate increased in the area, the Bedford was superseded; it was demolished in 1878, and replaced with the Oriental Hotel.

 Built on a much larger scale, the Oriental was considerably more opulent.
-Its guest rooms were spacious and lavishly appointed, and decorated with silk wallpaper and fine art prints.
+Its guest rooms were spacious and lavishly appointed, decorated with silk wallpaper and fine art prints.

 The ground floor was largely taken up with a grand dining room, that quickly developed a reputation for having some of the best cuisine in Melbourne.